aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 **Inference:** Predictions are generated **on the fly**, not in batch mode.

-### Heuristics

-- No prior approach exists for predicting heart disease risk in a single-step ML pipeline with interpretable results for clinical use.

 ### Training Data

 - Source: UCI Heart Disease dataset via Kaggle (~1,000 patient records).
-- Target: `target` (heart disease presence).
 - Features: Clinical and demographic variables, excluding identifiers.
 - Preprocessing includes handling missing values, categorical encoding, feature scaling, and engineered features such as cholesterol ratios and age groups.